datastax/cpp-driver/doc/building/README.md

 ### Building the driver

-The [batch script] detects installed versions of Visual Studio to simplify the build process on Windows and select the correct version of Visual Studio when compiling the driver.
+The batch script (`vc_build.bat`) detects installed versions of Visual Studio to simplify the build process on Windows and select the correct version of Visual Studio when compiling the driver.

 First you will need to open a "Command Prompt" to execute the batch script.
 Running the batch script without any arguments will build the driver for C/C++